changepointGA: An R package for Fast Changepoint Detection via Genetic Algorithm: Simulation Studies

-If \(m > 1\), the objective is to detect multiple changepoints.
-We first consider settings without model order selection, demonstrating the use of \CRANpkg{changepointGA} and comparing its detection performance with \CRANpkg{GA} \citep{scrucca2013ga}, highlighting efficiency gains.
-We then present an example that performs changepoint detection with simultaneous model order selection, a capability not available in \CRANpkg{GA} \citep{scrucca2013ga}.
-Besides, we include an example for the AMOC case (\(m = 1\)) in the supplement materials, which also illustrates how users can design their own objective functions and genetic operators.
+When \(m>1\), the goal is to detect multiple changepoints.
+We first consider settings without model-order selection to demonstrate the use of \CRANpkg{changepointGA} and to compare its detection performance with the general-purpose \CRANpkg{GA} package \citep{scrucca2013ga}, with particular emphasis on computational efficiency.
+We then present an example in which changepoint detection is performed jointly with model-order selection, a feature not available in \CRANpkg{GA}.
+In these experiments, the classical BIC is used as an illustrative model-selection criterion.
+However, the resulting accuracy may depend on the criterion chosen by the user, such as mBIC, MDL, or related alternatives.
+An additional AMOC example (\(m=1\)) is provided in the supplementary materials, where we also illustrate how users can define customized objective functions and genetic operators.